openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 Transformation flow in transformation library has several layers:
 1. Pass managers - executes list of transformations using `*_tbl.hpp` file.
 For example conversion form OpSetX to OpSetY.
-2. Transformations - performs particular transformartion algorithm on `ngraph::Funcion` (find more about transformations in [Transformations types]).
+2. Transformations - performs particular transformation algorithm on `ngraph::Funcion` (find more about transformations in [Transformations types]).
 3. Low level functions that takes set of nodes and performs some transformation action.
 They are not mandatory and all transformation code can be located inside transformation but if some transformation parts can potentially be resued in other transformations we suggest to keep them as a separate functions.

-To decide where to store your transformation code please follow this flowchart:
+To decide where to store your transformation code please follow this rules:

-![where_to_keep_transformation_code]
+1. If it's plugin specific transformation and can't be reused by other plugins keep source code inside plugin.
+2. If this transformation relates to OpSetXToOpSetY conversion or it's common optimization then keep sources inside transformation library.

 After you decided where to store your transformation code you can start develop your own nGraph transformation.

-Table of Contents:
+## Table of Contents:

 1. `ngraph::Function` and graph representation
 2. Transformations types